Introducing Shakespeare to the kids, but want to make it fun?

-Detailed below are our favorite ways of how to introduce Shakespeare to older elementary grades and middle school.
+Detailed below are our favorite ways of teaching Shakespeare to older elementary grades and middle school.

 Shakespeare doesn’t have to just be for high school, although we are taking a high school course, we have easily adapted it for grade 6 (year 7 in the UK).